autistic-symposium/web3-toolkit-rs/boilerplates/README.md

 <br>

-#### disclaimer: many of these boilerplates are not my code but i am dumping them here because they are well-known and relevant references.
+#### disclaimer: many of these boilerplates are not my code but i am dumping them here because i use them and they are well-known and relevant references.

 <br>